RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 $ make
 ```

-At this point you will have the publish console api ready to help you to create your site.
+At this point, you will have the publish console API ready to help you to create your site.
 The main commands are the following:

-1) publish new
+- publish new ->  Create new project
-2) publish generate
+- publish generate -> Generate the html output
-3) publish run
+- publish run -> Run your website locally
-4) publish deploy
+- publish deploy -> Deploy your website to the internet

 We will use them in the following sections.